turingschool/front-end-curriculum/lessons/module-1/html-2.md

 Copy the form code below into your own Pen, and then refactor as follows:

 * Validate for email type
-* Replace all `div` elements with correct semantic elements
+* Replace all `div` elements with correct semantic elements - do not use any CSS
-* Add a radial check box with atleast three options
+* Add a set of radio buttons with at least three options - only allowing one to be selected at a time
 * Include placeholders for name, email, and message
 * Add a drop down for favorite color with at least three options
 * Use an input for submit instead of a button